Uquinix/lotus/docs/system/target-avr.rst

 - Debugging with GDB debugger::

-   qemu-system-avr -machine mega2560 -bios demo.elf -s -S
+   lotus-system-avr -machine mega2560 -bios demo.elf -s -S

   and then in another shell::